nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 ## Bivariate Analysis
 - **Bivariate** = two variables
 - With bivariate data you have two sets of related data you want to compare.
+  - Incompatibilities between variables;
+  - Links between the dependent ('target') variable and the independent variables and their interactions, in order to eliminate the variables having no effect on the dependent variable;
+  - Links between the independent variables, which must be avoided in some methods, such as linear and logisitic regression.
 - *e.g. A bike shop might want to measure how many bicyclists come in on warm weather days vs. cold weather days.
 - You might have **two discrete variables**: such as when measuring the link between gender and smoking.
   - Tests: